 Anchoring retrievals around a DocumentReference endpoint in this retrieval pattern is recommended for implementers that know the document they are retrieving is an embedded attachment in DocumentReference.
+This pattern can also be used to retrieve a DocumentReference if it was created and persisted through the use of the \$docRef operation (see CA:FeX 2B), however this is not its primary function.

 Anchoring retrievals around a Binary endpoint in this retrieval pattern is recommended for implementers that know the document that they are retrieving is a Binary resource.
-This retrieval pattern is expected to follow a CA:FeX Search Against Hybrid Documents Repository (CA:FeX-2B), if the attachment.url identifies the document can be retrieved from a FHIR Binary endpoint.
+This retrieval pattern is expected to follow a CA:FeX Search Against Hybrid Documents Repository (CA:FeX-2B), if the docRef operation is used and the attachment.url identifies the document can be retrieved from a FHIR Binary endpoint.